Swiss environment minister to step down

 Swiss Environment Minister Doris Leuthard is stepping down at the end of this year.

-“I look forward to the last three months, and I will commit myself right up to the last minute,” promised Leuthard at a media conference in Bern on Thursday morning.
+“I look forward to the last three months, and I will commit myself right up to the last minute,” Leuthard promised at a media conference in Bern on Thursday morning.

-As one of the seven members of the Swiss Federal Council, Doris Leuthard’s dossierexternal link also includes transport, energy and communications.
+As one of the seven members of the Swiss Federal Council, Leuthardexternal link was also responsible for transport, energy and communications issues.
 She held the rotating Swiss presidency in 2010 and 2017.

+"I was very happy to do this job,” she said, her voice full of emotion.
+Speaking in German, French and Italian, she thanked her colleagues and paid tribute to their professionalism.

+“Switzerland is an economically powerful country.
+It has changed a lot in ten years.
+It is important to keep a balance between the different interests and not to seek confrontation,” said Leuthard, hinting that this would be one of the challenges of the next legislature.
+The next parliamentary elections are scheduled for October 2019.

 Leuthard, 55, has been in the Federal Council, the Swiss executive body, for over 12 years – the longest of the seven current ministers.
 She was elected on June 14, 2006, taking over from her party colleague Joseph Deiss.

-Prior to her current cabinet seat, Leuthard headed the economics ministry from 2006 to 2010.
-When she joined the cabinet she was president of the centrist Christian Democratic Party, and was a parliamentarian from 1999 to 2006.
+Prior to her current cabinet seat, she headed the economics ministry from 2006 to 2010.
+When she joined the cabinet, she was president of the centrist Christian Democratic Party, and was a parliamentarian from 1999 to 2006.

 Her announcement comes just days after Economics Minister Johann Schneider-Ammann announced his retirement.
-She acknowledged that it was perhaps less-than-ideal for the seven-member Federal Council.
-However, she pointed out that even if she were to stay for another year,
+She acknowledged that it was perhaps less-than-ideal for the seven-member cabinet.
+However, she pointed out that even if she were to stay for another year, at any time there could be a double departure of ministers.

 Popular politician